 The Freetown Christiania

 Within Christianshavn you’ll find the small hippy town/commune called Freetown Christiania.
 It’s home to around 1,000 residents who live and work in their own insular community that started as a squatted military barracks back in 1971.
-The town is technically under Danish law but they still self-government themselves and have their own rules/laws.
+The town is technically under Danish law but they still self-govern themselves and have their own rules/laws.

 Christiania is most famous for it’s “Pusher Street” — a street where pot is sold openly and freely (the police turn a blind eye).
 It’s a bit of a strange sight but you’ll be surrounded by people freely smoking pot because Christiania attracts over 500,000 visitors each year (which makes it Copenhagen’s fourth most popular tourist attraction).

 In addition to the pot, you’ll also find bars, restaurants/cafes, food stands, art galleries, coffee shops, concert venues, and tons of graffiti to check out.
 The people are generally welcoming but just don’t take photos on Pusher Street as the dealers don’t like that.

 Frederiksberg: This is where Copenhagen’s upper-class lives so it caters to a lot of upscale clientele.
 Here you’ll find high-end shopping, classy restaurants, and old-school architecture.
 Foodies should check out Parisian-inspired Værnedamsvej street.
 Other attractions include the Copenhagen Zoo and Frederiksberg Palace/gardens.
 See On Google Maps.

 Østerbro: Østerbro is another quiet high-end neighborhood that’s very popular with families.
 See On Google Maps.